 |Member Server Effective Default Settings||Administrators

 This section describes different features and tools available to help you manage this policy.

-To use Remote Desktop Services to successfully log on to a remote device, the user or group must be a member of the Remote Desktop Users or Administrators group and be granted the Allow log on through Remote Desktop Services right.
-It is possible for a user to establish an Remote Desktop Services session to a particular server, but not be able to log on to the console of that same server.
+To use Remote Desktop Services to successfully sign in to a remote device, the user or group must be a member of the Remote Desktop Users or Administrators group and be granted the Allow log on through Remote Desktop Services right.
+It's possible for a user to establish a Remote Desktop Services session to a particular server, but not be able to sign in to the console of that same server.

 To exclude users or groups, you can assign the Deny log on through Remote Desktop Services user right to those users or groups.
 However, be careful when you use this method because you could create conflicts for legitimate users or groups that have been allowed access through the Allow log on through Remote Desktop Services user right.